anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 The winning team shall be responsible for notifying the Commissioner of the score of the game no later than 10:00 AM the day after the game was played via text message, email, or telephone call.
 In the result of a forfeit, notification shall be immediately at the conclusion of the game.

 #### Notification of Protest
-Managers shall notify the league Commissioner at the earliest possible time after the game and provide umpire signature as proof of notification.
+Managers shall notify the league Commissioner of any formal [Protest](#protests) at the earliest possible time after the game and provide umpire signature as proof of notification.

-All protests must be filed with the Commissioner within 48 hours of the alleged infraction and on the League supplied form.
 All requested information must be accurately reported.
-Any Manager who knowingly falsifies information on the protest form will be fined and suspended as determined by the Commissioner, and that Manager’s team will forfeit the game.
+Any Manager who knowingly falsifies information will be subject to discipline up to and including game forfeiture charged to that Manager's team.

-#### Ruling
+#### Protest Ruling
-Upon the filing of a protest with the Commissioner, the Commissioner shall call a meeting of the Rules and Competition Committee at the earliest possible date.
-Judgment regarding the merit of the protest shall be made after deliberation.
+Upon the filing of a protest, the Commissioner may request advisory review or convene an advisory committee as otherwise provided in this document.
+The Commissioner shall gather relevant facts and deliberate on the merits before issuing a ruling.
+Rulings are subject to appeal and oversight as specified elsewhere in this document.

 ### Game Outcomes